jiali-ms/JLM/README.md

 It focuses on **accelerating inference time** and **reducing model size** to fit requirement of real-time applications especially in client side.
 It is **85% smaller**, and are **50x faster** than standard LSTM solution with softmax.
 See the paper [JLM - Fast RNN Language Model with Large Vocabulary](http://anlp.jp/proceedings/annual_meeting/2018/pdf_dir/D3-4.pdf) for performance detail.

 ### No dependency to training framework
 The training part is done with TensorFlow.
-Instead depending on a big dynamic library of TF to run in client app, we dumped the trained weights out.
+Instead of depending on a big dynamic library of TF to run in client app, we dumped the trained weights out.
 The inference and decoding can be done by python with numpy or C++ with Eigen.
 There is no black box.

 ## Language model
 We implemented the standard LSTM , [tie-embedding](https://arxiv.org/abs/1608.05859), [D-softmax](https://arxiv.org/abs/1512.04906), and [D-softmax*](https://arxiv.org/abs/1609.04309) in both training and numpy inference stages as a comparison.
 In practice, please consider just use D-softmax* for your best interest.